Rishikr15/CINEMA_TICKETS_SALE_PREDICTION/README.md

 ##Content
-About eight months sales history of different cinemas with detailed data of screening , during 2018 with encoded annonymized locations .
+Eight months sales history of different cinemas with detailed data of screening , during 2018 with encoded annonymized locations .